underscoreio/essential-slick/src/pages/5-data_modelling.md

 <div class="callout callout-info">
 **On Update and On Delete**

-A foreign key makes certain guarantees about the data.
+A foreign key makes certain guarantees about the data you store.
 In the case we've looked at there must be a `sender` in the `user` table to successfully insert a new `message`.

 So what happens if something changes with the `user` row?
-There are a number of [_referential actions_](http://en.wikipedia.org/wiki/Foreign_key#Referential_actions) that could be triggered.
+There are a number of [_referential actions_][link-fkri] that could be triggered.
 The default is for nothing to happen, but you can change that.

 Let's look at an example.